The Labrador is America’s favorite dog breed due to their trainability and easy-going nature. These working dogs are a best friend to all.

 This makes their chocolate coat quite special.
 They would have been rare in nature, but with genetic testing and specialized breeders, you’ll find that Chocolate Labs are abundant.

-If you find color genetics fascinating, you might want to give our Lab colors post a read.
+If you find color genetics fascinating, you might want to give our Labrador Retriever colors post a read.
 It talks about all the different shades of Labradors and how color is inherited.

 Their chocolate coats have a glossy and waterproof outer fur, and a dense and well-insulated undercoat.
 This means that they are not hypoallergenic and will shed copiously in spring and autumn.

 Are Chocolate Labradors harder to train?

 Black dogs have always suffered prejudice due to superstition or their portrayal in the media.

 The different colors of Labradors also come with their own stereotypes and Chocolate Labs have been labeled as hyperactive.

 While the logical explanation could be that since chocolate dogs are rarer, there’s a much smaller gene pool, and not many options to choose from.